-She has also been the Managing Vice President for Strategy and Marketing at Eduventures and Vice President of Marketing at Putnam Investments, as well as a consultant at Mercer Management Consulting (now Oliver Wyman) and a CPA at Deloitte & Touche.
+Prior to her career in higher education, she held positions as Vice President of Marketing at Putnam Investments, Consultant at Mercer Management Consulting (now Oliver Wyman), and as a CPA at Deloitte and Touche.

-Margaret has conducted higher education work across the globe and has addressed audiences through the US, South America, Europe and Asia.
-She is frequently quoted on developments in the higher education market, has been interviewed in the national and international media, and presented at numerous conferences.
+Margaret has conducted higher education work across the globe and has been interviewed in the national and international media and frequently quoted on developments in the higher education market, and has presented at numerous conferences.

 Margaret hails from California and has an undergraduate degree from the University of California at Berkeley.
 She is also a graduate of the MIT Sloan MBA Program where she was named a Seley Scholar, the highest honor at MIT Sloan.